quantumsheep/myges-cli/README.md

 * You will find the id of your calendar in the section "Integrate the calendar"
   ![image](https://i.imgur.com/1p0Ra2q.png)

 ### First launch

 At the first launch, you will be asked to enter the various information that you have configured before.

-  If this is the first connection, follow the terminal's instructions to retrieve the google connection token
+If this is the first connection, follow the terminal's instructions to retrieve the `google connection token`

+> When you click on the Google url, don't forget to copy the given authorization token and paste it into the CLI

   ![image-20211121185850513](images/README/image-20211121185850513.png)